eira-fransham/pollock/README.md

 ## A framework for bad code

 Pollock is an idiomatic-enough reimplementation of Processing's ideals and API in Rust, for use to make generative art, small games in game jams, or just as a toy to play with.
 It tries to put as few restrictions on your code as possible, so writing using it feels as comfortable as writing code in a dynamic language but with less bugs and better performance.
 Having said that, right now performance in debug mode is pretty terrible because I make heavy use of zero-cost abstractions which heavily rely on optimisations.
 Performance in release mode is already fantastic, though, and probably can be improved further.
 One limitation is that I definitely always want to have an immediate-mode interface, although I would love to work out a way to at least partly use retained mode in the backend.
+I already batch up all calls into a single draw call.

 It's still pre-pre-pre-alpha, but it already has some cool features like saving videos and an emulator-style savestate system which can be used to give a workflow similar to hot reloading - making a change, rerunning the program and reloading the state to get back to where you were.